heroku/terraform-provider-heroku/website/docs/r/build.html.markdown

 Using a branch or master `source.url` is strongly discouraged, because tracking down exactly what was deployed for a given `terraform apply` is difficult.

-## Local source files
+## Local source
+A `source.path` may point to either:

+* a directory of source code
-A `source.path` may point to a tarball of source code using relative or root paths.
+* a tarball of source code

 When running `terraform apply`, if the contents (SHA256) of the source path changed since the last `apply`, then a new build will start.

 ## Example Usage with Remote Source